-The boards have two MiniPCI Type IIIA slots with 3.3V only power signaling.
-They also accept MiniPCI Type IIIB standard cards.
+The board has one MiniPCI Type IIIA slot with 3.3V only power signaling.
+It also accepts MiniPCI Type IIIB standard cards.
+The board has been tested to operate with high power cards if ambient temperature and adequate cooling is ensured.